topiaruss/pyEchosign/README.md

 agreements = account.get_agreements('query')
 agreements[0]
->>> Some Agreement Title with the Word query In It
+>>> 'Some Agreement Title with the Word query In It'
 ```

 ### Manage Agreements